CloudLabs-Samples/EduLabs/Demo/azure/astera/task3.md

      ![](images/image-014.jpg)

-      - To configure the *Filter* transformation, right-click on its header and select Properties from the context menu.
+      - To configure the *Expression* transformation, right-click on its header and select Properties from the context menu.

       - Since we want to write the address details from multiple fields into a single field, let’s create a new field named *Full_Address*, and specify the *Data Type* as String and check the *Output* option.